BDaws04/OB/README.md

-Participant:
-- individual who interacts with the market
-- places orders, either GTC, IOC or FOK placeOrder(market&, OrderRequest&);

-OrderRequest:
-- struct containing Price, Volume, flags

-Market:
-- Queue for processing orders
+Version 1:
+04/06/2025
-- Buy and Sell book
+- represents levels of the book as vectors
-- Statistics for orders processed

-105
-104
-103
-...

-105
-104
+- uses a queue + spinlock for multithreaded order receival
+- pops one order at a time for efficiency and safety